-Opened in 2011, the Jean Cocteau Museum is situated between the beach and the covered market.
-The museum displays drawings, tapestries and mosaics by Jean Cocteau.
-The museum’s collection of some 1,500 artefacts was donated by Séverin Wunderman to the municipality of Menton.
+You will find the Jean Cocteau Museum between the beach and the covered market.
+Since its opening in 2011, the museum has displayed drawings, tapestries and mosaics by Jean Cocteau.

 Menton is famous in France for its Lemon Festival which takes place every February.